Amazon Prime Day 2022: Dozens of the best deals you can shop right now

 Blink video doorbell: $35

-The Blink video doorbell lets you answer your door from your smartphone.
+Prime members save on the Blink video doorbell that lets you answer your door from your smartphone.
 It features day and infrared night video and two-way audio.
 The Blink video doorbell can be connected to your doorbell's wiring system or installed wire-free.

 Blink video doorbell (standalone), $35 (reduced from $50)